ZestyTechnology/zesty-docs/docs/nimble_dual/tuning.rst

 Start with the suggested vref and go down if needed.
 Don’t be tempted to simply increase vref if the stepper stalls.
 It feels contra-dictionary, but the science backs it up.

 ..
-Note:: Suggested vref is 0.3V but it depends on your setup and actual voltage supplied.
+Note:: Suggested vref is 0.3V or 500 mA but it depends on your setup and actual voltage supplied.

 Acceleration value
 ------------------